 To use a private agency for foster care, contact one of the agencies below.
 Make sure the agency has a contract with the Division of Family Services.

-To use a private agency for adoption, contact one of the agencies below.
+To use a private agency for adopting children from foster care, contact one of the agencies below.
 Make sure the agency has a contract with the Division of Family Services.

 - Children's Choice